Growth factors of orthogonal matrices and local behavior of Gaussian elimination with partial and complete pivoting: GEPP and GECP growth factors in small neighborhoods

-For each of the extreme models studied, one of the GEPP or GECP growth factors remained stable while the other exhibited highly discontinuous behavior in both orthogonal multiplicative and Gaussian additive neighborhoods.
-With the exception of $B_3$, which had local GEPP growth concentrate closer to the larger initial GECP growth, every other extreme studied in this section exhibited stable growth for the pivoting strategy with smaller initial growth factor while the other growth has local behavior that progressively concentrates near the smaller initial growth factor.
-This limiting behavior is further exhibited by each computed pair of $(\rho^{\gepp},\rho^{\gecp})$ for $\vep$-neighbors staying near the line connecting $(\rho^{\gepp}(A_0),\rho^{\gecp}(A_0))$ and $(m,m)$ for $m = \min\{\rho^{\gepp}(A_0),\rho^{\gecp}(A_0)\}$.
+For each of the extreme models studied, the smaller of the GEPP or GECP growth factors remained stable while the other exhibited highly discontinuous behavior in small neighborhoods of the initial matrix.
+Moreover, the local behavior progressively concentrates near the smaller initial growth factor as $n$ increases.
+This limiting behavior is further exhibited by each computed pair of $(\rho^{\gepp},\rho^{\gecp})$ for $\vep$-neighbors staying near the line connecting $(\rho^{\gepp}(A),\rho^{\gecp}(A))$ and $(m,m)$ for $m = \min\{\rho^{\gepp}(A),\rho^{\gecp}(A)\}$ (cf. \Cref{fig:Q4 nbdh}).

-This gives further qualification of the result of Huang and Tikhomirov in \cite{HT23}, who found that using GEPP with small Gaussian perturbations leads to growth factors that are at most polynomially large with high probability despite exponential worst-case growth.
-Empirically, what we are actually seeing on particular exponential GEPP growth models is using GEPP with small perturbations leads to GECP behavior, which then appears polynomial: so higher stability using GEPP and random perturbations follows from higher stability properties of GECP.